greenmatthew/trapstronauts/README.md

     - Electrifier - when placed next to metal items, it kills anything touching them, upon a fixed timer going off.
 The electrical system can be extended by placing metal items adjacent to other metal items.
     - And much more, but these are the most notable.
 - Laser Reflections - so when a rotator rotates a laser or a laser drone shoots at the player, any metal items reflect the laser, possibly causing a chain reaction of reflections and possibly killing players.
-- Unique characters to choose from and customize like talked about with the hub’s bedroom wardrobes.
+- Unique characters to choose from and customize like talked about with the hub's bedroom wardrobes.
 - Alternate start and finishes to maps, maybe the player goes from the start to the finish and back to the start.
 Or maybe the start and finish moved round by round.
 - And so much more.